Skip to main content

 Customize

-The “Customize” menu in Wistia contains various options for making your media your own, including player appearance and controls, password protection, lead capture forms, captions, and more.
+The “Customize” menu in Wistia offers options to make your media unique, including player appearance and controls, password protection, lead capture forms, captions, and more.

 D